ipedro/swift-choosable/README.md

 extension MyType: Choosable {}
 ```

-Once conformed, the `choose(_:when:)` method is available to elegantly handle conditional logic:
+Once conformed, the `or(_:when:)` method is available to elegantly handle conditional logic:

 ```swift
 let item = myDefaultItem.or(anotherItem, when: someCondition)